build-trust/ockam/documentation/guides/rust/01-workers/README.md

 ```

-Now we are ready to <a href="02-transports">Use a transport</a> to connect to remote nodes.
+Now we are ready to [Use a transport](../02-transports) to connect to remote nodes.